eReolen/build/README.md

 This project uses GNU makefiles to build the site as "drush make" don't supports that the main projekt is a complete git repository.

-The eReolen sites consists of 3 repositries.
+The eReolen sites consists of 2 repositries.

 * Base
 * Site specific modules
-* Site themes

 # eReolen
 To build the code base and first remove the existing folder use the "all" rule